Project Inclusion: Musician Mentoring Program

 We believe that America’s orchestras should reflect its communities.
 Our goal for Project Inclusion is to see other orchestras begin similar programs so that the number of qualified, experienced minority musicians competing for and winning seats in orchestras is significantly increased, resulting in the enhanced diversity of all American orchestras.

-We are very grateful to the generous sponsors of Project Inclusion and to our college partners including Chicago College of the Performing Arts at Roosevelt University, DePaul School of Music, and the Northwestern University School of Music who help us identify the candidates for this program.
+We are very grateful to the generous sponsors of Project Inclusion and to our partners including Grant Park Music Festival, Chicago College of the Performing Arts at Roosevelt University, DePaul School of Music, and the Northwestern University School of Music who help us identify the candidates for this program.

 The Chicago Sinfonietta accepts applications from qualified musicians periodically.
 All applicants must audition.
 Application eligibility and guidelines for the program may be downloaded from this page.